lammps/lammps/doc/src/fix_bond_react.rst

 pre-reacted template may contain an atom that, in the simulation, is currently connected to the rest of a long polymer chain.
 These are referred to as edge atoms, and are also specified in the map file.
-All pre-reaction template atoms should be linked to a bonding atom, via at least one path that does not involve edge atoms.
+All pre-reaction template atoms should be linked to an initiator atom, via at least one path that does not involve edge atoms.
 When the pre-reaction template contains edge atoms, not all atoms, bonds, charges, etc. specified in the reaction templates will be updated.
 Specifically, topology that involves only atoms that are 'too near' to template edges will not be updated.
 The definition of 'too near the edge' depends on which interactions are defined in the simulation.
 If the simulation has defined dihedrals, atoms within two bonds of edge atoms are considered 'too near the edge.'
 If the simulation defines angles, but not dihedrals, atoms within one bond of edge atoms are considered 'too near the edge.'
 If just bonds are defined, only edge atoms are considered 'too near the edge.'

 .. note::